 Channeling OCD and Addictive Behavior into a Positive Endeavor

-As you might imagine, the project focuses on finding and identifying as many species of wildflowers (and other plant life) during each calendar year.
+As you might imagine, the project focuses on finding and identifying as many species of wildflowers (and other plant life) during the calendar year.
 This wildflower hunt is much like a Big Year for birders.

 I had signed up to participate in the Lake Tahoe wildflower event earlier in the year.
-However, with so much snow present in the mountains so late in the season (i.e. I was still cross-country skiing when I’d normally be hiking), I wasn’t in the right headspace to look for wildflowers.
+However, with so much snow present in the mountains so late in the season (i.e. I was still xc skiing when I’d normally be hiking), I wasn’t in the right headspace to look for wildflowers.

 Besides, in previous (normal) years most of the early blooming wildflowers have already gone to seed by mid-June.
 So, I had written the whole wildflower hunt off thinking I was late to the party.